microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/MACC.md

 ### Next Steps

-Now that your offer is MACC eligible, the next step is to **[accelrate your partnership](/PartnerResources/skilling/partner-onboarding-academy/accelerate).**
+Now that your offer is MACC eligible, the next step is to **[accelerate your partnership](/PartnerResources/skilling/partner-onboarding-academy/accelerate).**